sensedeep/senselogs/README.md

 * Extremely fast initialization time to shorten cold-starts.
 * Up to 7 times faster than the nearest competitor logger.
-* Clean, readable small code base (<500 lines).
-* Emits logs in JSON with rich context.
+* Flexible log channels and filters.
 * Dynamic log control to change log filters without redeploying.
 * Log sampling to emit increased logs for a percentage of requests.
+* Emits logs in JSON with rich context.
+* For local debugging, emits in human readable formats.
+* Inheriting child log instances for per-module logging.
 * Stack capture for uncaught exceptions.
-* Flexible log channels and filters.
-* Inheriting child log instances for per-module logging.
-* For local debugging, emits in human readable formats.
 * Easily emit CloudWatch custom metrics using EMF.
 * Integrates with SenseDeep developer studio.
 * No dependencies.
+* Clean, readable small code base (<500 lines).
 * Full TypeScript support.

 ## Quick Tour

+Install the library using npm or yarn.

+    npm i senselogs

 Import the SenseLogs library.
-If you are not using ES modules or TypeScript, use `require` to import the libraries.
+If you are not using ES modules or TypeScript, use `require` to import the library.

 ```javascript
 import SenseLogs from 'senselogs'